etattershall/internet-of-thingies/MQTT/README.md

            /status                  (connected, disconnected or disconnected ungracefully)
-           /edge                    (json list of edge devices (arduinos) for this PI) PI2/public/...
+           /edge                    (json list of edge devices (arduinos) for this PI) Pi2/public/...
    /private/...
-PI3/...
+Pi3/...
-PI4/...
+Pi4/...
 ...

 The broker services cloud application keeps a dictionary of connected devices.
 It shares this list with all smart agents on the “broker-services/discover” topic.

-broker-services/discover          (json dict of connected smart agents
+broker-services/discover          (json dict of connected smart agents and their dependent edge devices)
-                                   mapping to a list of their edge devices) /request           (request repost status)
+               /request           (request repost status)
                /hello             (each smart agent posts its name on this topic when it first connects)

 In the future, if we were to implement an application on the cloud, smart agents would be able to request data from broker-services.
 They would also be able to restrict access to their data or request its deletion in the same manner.

 ```